Call to order: 01352 757777

 • If you feel your horse needs a larger feed then stick to a 50:50 mixture of beet pulp to oats and increase up to 200 grams of each.

-You may also find it beneficial where a good-doer, laminitis prone horse is on restricted hay content to boost protein supplies especially when the horse is upping the level of work from light to moderate.
+You may also find it beneficial where a good-doer, laminitis-prone horse is on restricted hay content to boost protein supplies especially when the horse is upping the level of work from light to moderate.
 You can use Pea Protein or Topline Plus each day at 100 grams per 500 kg horse to improve amino acid and protein supplies.

-The Summary
+Summary

 The bottom line is that while cereal-free, high-forage diets make sense for some horses, cereal in the form of oats has a place in the diets of horses in exercise or growing youngsters and breeding mares.
 A careful and measured approach that starts with grass and hay, matches minerals and vitamins and adds appropriate levels of carbohydrate at the right time and in the right amount, in the form of oats mixed with a fast soak fibre provider, can be a game-changer for performance, stamina and all-round horse health.

-Interesting in finding out the nutritional value of your own grass or hay?
+Interested in finding out the nutritional value of your own grass or hay?
 Check out our range of forage analysis services by clicking here.

 Check out our winter performance horse feed balancer here.